-Global Campus is responsible for the delivery of educational programs out of state, outside the U.S. and through eCampus and is designed to meet the needs of civilian working adults, international students overseas, military and government agency civilians, and other adults seeking degrees.
+Global Campus is responsible for the delivery of educational

+programs out of state, outside the U.S. and through eTROY and is designed to meet the needs of civilian working adults, international students overseas, military and government agency civilians, and other adults seeking degrees.
 Courses and degrees are delivered at a time and in formats to fit the needs of adult learners who have full-time-employment, work shifts, and are prone to short notice moves.
 Adult learners generally have education needs different from those catered to by traditional colleges and universities.
-On Military bases, guidance is worked cooperatively with the base education services personnel.
+On military bases, guidance is worked cooperatively with the base education services personnel.
 In addition, the military usually provides classroom and office space, utilities, and local program support.

-Global Campus academic programs and course offerings are the responsibility of the deans of the academic colleges, academic department, and appropriate Global Campus personnel.
+Academic programs and courses offered through Global Campus are the responsibility of the deans of the academic colleges, academic department, and appropriate Global Campus personnel.
 Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institutional effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
 The administration of Global Campus is the responsibility of the vice chancellor of Global Campus.